What is G2G learning and why are Google using it to boost employee knowledge

 They say it’s so successful because it improves knowledge sharing amongst employees and it encourages employees to act more like owners of their development needs.
 We agree that in order for learning to be effective, employees must take control of their training needs.
 This is why our platform allows staff to access a digital knowledgebase (like Google for your business) whenever they need to learn at the time of need.

-Google’s most popular training courses are ones for negotiations and leadership skills, sales training and python coding.
-But the company stress that this is not about saving money and resources.
+Google’s most popular training courses are those for negotiation and leadership skills, sales training, and Python coding.
+However, the company stresses that this is not about saving money and resources.
 It’s about creating a culture of learning where employees know that learning is at the heart of everything they do.
-It’s also crucial to ensure that employee trainers are not forced to teach.
+Ensuring that employee trainers are not forced to teach is also crucial.
 They must volunteer as this is where the passion comes from.
-If not, they can end up resenting the company and the role which leads to poor training.
+If not, they can resent the company and the role, leading to poor training.

 1. You MUST create a continuous learning environment

 In order for peer-to-peer learning to be successful, your culture needs to emphasise the importance of constant learning.
-Your employees need to understand that learning shouldn’t be happening on the odd occasion it should be happening every minute of every day.
-Listen to the podcast included in this article ‘How can you become a ‘learning organisation’ with maximum ROI?‘ to discover how Virgin Media created a continuous learning environment.
+Your employees need to understand that learning shouldn’t happen on the odd occasion; it should happen every minute of every day.
+Listen to the podcast included in this article, ‘How can you become a ‘learning organisation’ with maximum ROI?‘ to discover how Virgin Media created a continuous learning environment.

-You also need to have some concrete philosophies which reinforce the value that you place on learning within your business.
-To come up with your philosophies you must think about why you are doing things and the way that you are doing them.
+You also need to have some concrete philosophies that reinforce your value of learning within your business.
+To come up with your philosophies, you must think about why you are doing things and the way that you are doing them.
 They should be about how your employees will learn and interact with one another.
 Google’s philosophies are:

 Include it in your onboarding

-When you hire new starters, make it clear from the very beginning that employees are expected to learn and develop themselves.
+When hiring new starters, make it clear from the beginning that employees are expected to learn and develop themselves.
 Give them the tools that they need to improve their learning.
 This will help give them the confidence to become a trainer within your business.
-You should be guiding your employees so that they want to become a volunteer.
+You should be guiding your employees so that they want to become a volunteers.
 Explain the benefits, how it helps the bigger picture of the organisation and how it can help them grow and develop themselves.

 2. Hold interviews when recruiting your volunteers

-Google states that just because someone shows a passion for teaching it doesn’t necessarily mean that they should be assigned a role as a teaching volunteer straight away.
-They have to be keen but they do have to be an expert in the area which they wish to teach.
-Here a few questions which they suggest you ask during the interview: (see the full interview guide here)
+Google states that just because someone shows a passion for teaching doesn’t necessarily mean they should be assigned a role as a teaching volunteer immediately.
+They have to be keen but have to be an expert in the area they wish to teach.
+Here are a few questions which they suggest you ask during the interview: (see the full interview guide here).

 Why are you interested in becoming a facilitator?